 With TWES, people will receive:

-• A comprehensive assessment of any barriers to their employment
+• A comprehensive assessment of any barriers to their employment (the JSCI),

-• Assistance to develop a detailed transition plan
+• Assistance to develop a detailed transition plan,

 More information